March 5 Marks 1 Year Since First COVID Cases Reported In Maryland, Gov. Hogan Declares Friday A Day Of Remembrance

 ANNAPOLIS, Md.
 (WJZ) — Friday, March 5 will mark one year since the first COVID cases were reported in Maryland.

-Gov. Larry Hogan will declare March 5 a day of remembrance to honor the more than 7,700 Marylanders who have lost their lives during the pandemic.READ MORE: Experts Are Warning Of Potential COVID Surge While Several Governors Loosen Restrictions
+Gov. Larry Hogan will declare March 5 a day of remembrance to honor the more than 7,700 Marylanders who have lost their lives during the pandemic.READ MORE: 30-Year-Old Woman Shot In SW Baltimore Friday

 A ceremony will be held at twilight at the State House and building across the state will be lit up in amber.

 “One year ago at this time, we could not have fathomed the toll that the pandemic would take on each and every one of us,” said Governor Hogan.
-“On Friday, we will pause as a state to remember all those we have lost, and express our gratitude to the healthcare heroes and frontline workers whose many sacrifices have saved lives and kept us safe.”READ MORE: Security Heightened In DC Due To QAnon Conspiracy Theory About March 4
+“On Friday, we will pause as a state to remember all those we have lost, and express our gratitude to the healthcare heroes and frontline workers whose many sacrifices have saved lives and kept us safe.”READ MORE: A Year Ago, Maryland Reported Its First COVID Cases.
+Today Gov. Hogan Will Honor Those Who Lost Their Lives To The Virus

 As of today, Maryland has reported 383,956 confirmed cases of COVID-19.

 The public can watch the ceremony via livestream.
-Stay tuned to WJZ for details.MORE NEWS: National Guard Protecting U.S. Capitol Served 'Raw, Moldy Food,' Some With Metal Shavings, Lawmakers Say
+Stay tuned to WJZ for details.MORE NEWS: Maryland Officials Announce COVID-19 Vaccine Equity Task Force As State, Baltimore Officials Spar Over Relief Funding

 For the latest information on coronavirus go to the Maryland Health Department’s website or call 211.
 You can find all of WJZ’s coverage on coronavirus in Maryland here.